liao961120/liao961120.github.io/content/post/base-plot/index.md

    render-on-save: false
 ---

-My admiration for the base R plotting system has been growing since I started plotting complicated statistics plots.
+My love for the base R plotting system has been growing since I started plotting complicated statistics plots.
 Complexity in these plots can arise for many reasons.
 For one, it might simply result from the structure of data when working with complicated statistical models (e.g., multilevel models).
 Conventions are another source.
 People hate changes to conventions, and there might be good reasons for it.
 Or maybe